 Generally, adjusting from a no dual intent temporary visa to a marriage-based green card is a complicated process that requires completing several steps of immigration and documentation.
 However, the good news is that you can improve your approval chances by retaining an experienced immigration attorney.

-Here at Immi-USA, we have a team of qualified immigration attorneys who are highly experienced in the J-1 to marriage-based green card process.
-We will help you file your petition with the required documentation.
-Our lawyers will also guide you through the entire process and ensure that you have the best chances of approval.
+VisaNation Law Group’s team of qualified immigration attorneys are highly experienced in the J-1 to marriage-based green card process.
+They will help you file your petition with the required documentation.
+The lawyers will also guide you through the entire process and ensure that you have the best chances of approval.
 You can schedule a consultation with us today by filling out this contact form.